Banner

 Curriculum

-Supplementing the clinical, procedural and research exposure and experience is a full curriculum of lectures, journal clubs and weekly case presentations.
-There are also interdisciplinary meetings, such as airway conferences in which complex cases with ENT, pulmonary and cardiothoracic input are discussed, and interaction with the adult pulmonology division via case-based conferences.
-Fellows are actively involved in this process and present at one to two conferences a month on average.
+Complementing the clinical, procedural and research exposure and experience is a full curriculum of lectures, journal clubs and weekly case presentations.
+There are also interdisciplinary meetings, such as airway conferences in which complex cases with ENT, pulmonary, gastroenterology, and cardiothoracic input are discussed, and interaction with the allergy immunology and adult pulmonology division via case-based conferences.
+Fellows are actively involved in this process and present on an average at one to two conferences a month.

 Research

 Fellows have ample opportunity to pursue research, with protected time provided for successful completion of research projects.
 The division members have their own basic science and clinical laboratory space.
-Fellows may also conduct research with affiliated divisions, such as infectious disease and allergy and immunology.
-The expectation is that each fellow will complete a research project, which may be basic ("bench"), translational, or clinical patient-oriented.
+Fellows may also conduct research with affiliated divisions, such as infectious disease, hematology oncology, and allergy and immunology.
+The expectation is that each fellow will complete a research project, which may be a basic ("bench"), translational, or clinical patient-oriented one.
 The division strongly encourages presentation of the scholarly product at national conferences.
 A scholarship oversight committee will monitor the research activity of each fellow to ensure maximum research productivity during the fellowship.
 All fellows also participate in a hospital wide clinical research course.
+As required by the American Board of Pediatrics, the fellows also undertake a quality improvement project.

 Benefits

 Housing is available for our fellows based on availability.
 Parking is available at our facility.
-Each fellow will receive a yearly stipend to participate in national and international meetings such as American Thoracic Society, Sleep Conference, Chest conference.
+Each fellow receives a yearly stipend to participate in national and international meetings such as American Thoracic Society, Sleep Conference, and Chest conference.
 In addition, there is a stipend for literature and society dues.

 Mahmoud Abu Zahra